 Effect of Supreme Court ruling: The injunction granted in the Planned Parenthood case ensures that abortion does not immediately become illegal.
 Planned Parenthood of Michigan and other supporters hope the injunction indicates abortion rights in the state will be preserved.
 But in a statement to The Associated Press, Nessel’s office said “given the ongoing lawsuits, we cannot speculate what the state of abortion rights will be in Michigan” after Roe.

 What’s next: Whitmer also filed suit asking the state’s Supreme Court to declare the 91-year-old law unconstitutional.
 It has not acted yet.
 Michigan abortion rights supporters hope to put the issue on ballots this fall.
 Their proposed constitutional amendment would affirm the right to make pregnancy-related decisions without interference, including about abortion and other reproductive services such as birth control.
-The Reproductive Freedom for All committee needs to collect about 425,000 valid voter signatures by July 11 to make the November ballot.
+The Reproductive Freedom for All committee needed to collect about 425,000 valid voter signatures and it turned in 753,759 signatures on July 11.
+The signatures must be validated by the Board of State Canvassers before the proposed amendment can appear on the Nov.
+8 ballot.
 The measure would become law if voters approved it.
-The issue also is expected to shape statewide elections — Whitmer and Nessel are both up for reelection in the fall — and legislative races.
+The issue also is expected to shape legislative and statewide elections this fall, when the ballots will include Whitmer and Nessel's reelection efforts.

 Political control: The Minnesota Legislature is divided; Anti-abortion Republicans control the Senate and Democrats have the House, but the majorities are slim in both chambers, so control will be up for grabs in the November elections.
 Most legislative Democrats support abortion rights.
 Democratic Gov. Tim Walz has said “no abortion ban will ever become law” while he’s governor.
 But he faces a challenge this year from Republican Scott Jensen, who opposes abortion rights.

 Background: Abortion is legal in Minnesota up to the point of fetal viability, around the 24th week of pregnancy.
-The state has some restrictions, including a 24-hour waiting period with state-mandated counseling, both parents generally must be notified prior to a minor getting an abortion, and only physicians can perform abortions.
+A judge on July, 11, lifted most of the state’s other existing restrictions, including a 24-hour waiting period with state-mandated counseling, plus requirements that both parents generally must be notified prior to a minor getting an abortion, that only physicians can perform abortions, and that abortions after the first trimester must be performed in hospitals.

 What’s next: Providers are preparing for a surge in women coming from other states to get abortions.
 Sarah Stoesz, president and CEO of Planned Parenthood North Central States, said before the ruling that her organization was “fortifying” its delivery systems, including telemedicine.
 Dr. Sarah Traxler, the group’s medical director, has said demand in Minnesota is expected to rise by up to 25%.